The BMX Pump Track at Mile Oak in Tamworth, built on a recreation ground, is of an unconventional shape.

 Mayor of Fazeley, Rebecca James, who cut the ribbon said: "I would like to thank everyone involved in the transformation of the BMX track.
 It's a brilliant asset to Mile Oak and Fazeley."

-Clients and Tamworth BMC Club are very pleased with the finished product.
-The Mile Oak BMX track project was supported by Lichfield District Council, Fazeley Town Council, Bromford Living, Lichfield and District Community and Voluntary Services, Staffordshire County Council (Mazeley Youth Club), Tamworth BMX Racing Club, Mazeley Wheels, and young people from Fazeley and Mile Oak.
+Clients and Tamworth BMC Club are delighted with the finished product.
+Lichfield District Council supported the Mile Oak BMX track project along with Fazeley Town Council, Bromford Living, Lichfield and District Community and Voluntary Services, Staffordshire County Council (Mazeley Youth Club), Tamworth BMX Racing Club, Mazeley Wheels, and young people from Fazeley and Mile Oak.